Pylons/pyramid/docs/narr/logging.rst

     handlers = console

-Some configurations of the :app:`Pyramid` cookiecutter configure additional loggers for additional subsystems they use (such as SQLALchemy).
+Some configurations of the :app:`Pyramid` cookiecutter configure additional loggers for additional subsystems they use (such as SQLAlchemy).
 Take a look at the ``production.ini`` and ``development.ini`` files rendered when you create a project from our cookiecutter.